Jessica Andrews (character): Overview

 In 1985, Jessica Andrews, who is originally from Columbus, Ohio, worked in her Aunt Pat's pottery shop in Los Angeles (while living in an apartment above the shop).
-After two months, she meets Daniel LaRusso (as Mr. Miyagi's Bonsai shop was across the street), and as she had recently broken up with her boyfriend, they planned to go out on a date.
-Later on the same day, she made up with her boyfriend, and she and Daniel decided to just be friends.
+After two months, Jessica met Daniel LaRusso (as Mr. Miyagi's Bonsai shop was across the street), and as she had recently broken up with her boyfriend, they planned to go out on a date.
+Later on the same day, Jessica made up with her boyfriend, and she and Daniel decided to just be friends.

 After a number of adventures with Daniel (that involved Terry Silver and Mike Barnes), Jessica returned to Columbus, and remained in contact with Daniel.
-Sometime prior to 2002, she introduced Daniel to her cousin Amanda Steiner, who was moving out to Los Angeles, and would eventually marry him.
-Jessica currently lives in Columbus, and enjoys rock climbing with her daughters.
+Sometime prior to 2002, she introduced Daniel to her cousin, Amanda Steiner, who was moving out to Los Angeles, and Amanda and Daniel eventually married.
+Jessica currently lives in Columbus, and enjoys rock climbing with her two daughters.